se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 #### HelloWorld in VueJs

-This is a minimal example to show how easy it is to integrate VueJs into your web project:<br/><br/>
+This is a simple example to show how easy it is to integrate VueJs into your web project:<br/><br/>
 The main HTML file
 ```HTML
 <body>